m-seldin/hubot-runner/README.md

 ## 2. Usage

+### Args
+    -d, --dev             (optional) Dont respawn process if exists (in case we are in dev mode) -i, --install         (optional) Run npm install before launching hubot -h, --hdir <ARG1>     (optional) Hubot working directory , if not specified will be taken from current dir

 Once you have installed the module globaly you will have 2 optional commands for running the module:

  * hubot-runner [arguments]

 Or